Sunandarama Vihara

-Sunandarama Maha Vihara, also known as Maha pansala is located in the southern part of Sri Lanka.
-It is situated 65 kilometers south of Colombo, 36 kilometers south of Galle and 200 meters east from Ambalangoda railway station.
-This sacred place holds a land of nearly 5 acres.
+Sunandarama Maha Vihara, also known as Maha pansala, is located in the southern part of Sri Lanka.
+It is situated 65 km south of Colombo, 36 km south of Galle and 200 m east from Ambalangoda railway station.
+The temple complex occupies nearly 5 acre.

-Traditionally this "Vihara" belongs to "Vilegoda", "Nambimulla", "Maha Ambalangoda" and "Paniyanduwa" which are known as "Sathara peruwa" (the four states which are benefited by the Vihara).
+Traditionally this Vihara belongs to Vilegoda, Nambimulla, Maha Ambalangoda and Paniyanduwa which are known as Sathara peruwa (the four states which are benefited by the Vihara).
 Since early days these states have been provided the support to maintain the Vihara.
-Early before this place became a vicar, it was known that "Ganninanselaya" stayed here.
+Early before this place became a vicar, it was known that Ganninanselaya stayed here.

-Sunandarama Vihara has been interred in two stories which are known as "Maluwa".
-The sermon hall, ("Dharmashalawa"), monastery ("Awasa"), saīmaāgaeya and alms hall ("Dhana shalawa") are situated in the lower tier while the "Vihara", "Sacred Bodhi" and "Statue house" are located on the upper.
-The Sacred Bodhi is a shrine in this Vihara.
+Sunandarama Vihara has been interred in two stories which are known as Maluwa.
+The sermon hall (Dharmashalawa), monastery (Awasa), saīmaāgaeya and alms hall (Dhana shalawa) are situated in the lower tier while the Vihara, Sacred Bodhi and Statue house are located on the upper.
+The sacred Bodhi is a shrine in this Vihara.

 History

 The temple dates back to the 18th century BCE.
-In 1750, the "Bodhi" was planted according to a belief.
+In 1750, the Bodhi was planted according to a belief.
 In that time this temple was a residence for nuns.
-But "Sunandarama Maha Vihara" systematically started in 1970.
+But Sunandarama Maha Vihara systematically started in 1970.
 Vilegoda Punnasara thero's moving from Aluthwala Nanadarama shrine was the starting of Sunandarama Vihara shrine.
 Vilegoda Punnasara thero had eleven clerical students.

-The statue house is the most ancient building which belongs to "Kandyan" era.
+The statue house is the most ancient building which belongs to Kandyan era.
 According to artist Manju Sri, the main stone door frame and the right hand side door frame of statue house was created by Thotagamu temple artists.
 It seems that the present statue is older than the statue house created in 1803.

 Recumbent statue and the standing statue included in the hall's walls and the ceiling was created by P.N Jakolis who lived in Galle and his two assistant artists.
-The Bell shaped cairn was created in 1843 .Synagogue was built in 1846 and two storied building was constructed in 1893.The small statue house on the second floor was built in 1886; a marble Buddha statue which is placed in that hall is a gift from Burma.
+The Bell shaped cairn was created in 1843.
+Synagogue was built in 1846 and two storied building was constructed in 1893.
+The small statue house on the second floor was built in 1886; a marble Buddha statue which is placed in that hall is a gift from Burma.